Armotik/NaurelliaCraftWebsite/readme.md

 14/04/2023 - Cleaned up the code, reset everything to the initial commit and started again but with a better structure 14/04/2023 - Added a file upload system for the users (skin) and modified the User entity to add the skin path 15/04/2023 - Added 2 new entities : UserIG and InfractionsIG also updated the User entity to handle french date format and started update the SecurityController to handle the new entities
+17/04/2023 - Updated the SecurityController to handle the new entities, added CRUD controller for the new entities, the account page can now display player's infractions when its linked.Added PHPDoc for all the project.
 ```

 ---